Willy Ledesma

-Luis Alfonso Ledesma Galán (born 23 January 1989), commonly known as Willy, is a Spanish professional footballer who plays for Córdoba CF as a striker.
+Luis Alfonso Ledesma Galán (born 23 January 1989), commonly known as Willy, is a Spanish former professional footballer who played as a striker.

 Club career

 Willy was born in Torremejía, Badajoz, Extremadura, and made his senior debut with CF Extremadura on 22 October 2006 at the age of just 17, starting in a 1–0 Segunda División B away win against CD Alcalá.
 In January 2008 he moved to Rayo Vallecano, initially returning to youth football.

 After playing for Rayo's B-team Willy joined Real Betis, representing the latter's C and B-teams.
 On 5 August 2011, he signed for CF Villanovense in the third division, after impressing on a trial basis.

 On 22 June 2013, Willy agreed to a contract with Arroyo CP, still in the third division.
 Roughly one year later he signed for Extremadura UD in Tercera División, scoring a career-best 29 goals during the 2015–16 campaign as his side achieved promotion to the third division.

 Willy subsequently became team captain, and contributed with nine goals in 33 appearances (play-offs included) in 2017–18, as his side achieved a first-ever promotion to Segunda División.
 On 19 August 2018, aged 29, he made his professional debut by coming on as a second-half substitute for Samu Manchón in a 1–1 away draw against Real Oviedo.

 Willy scored his first professional goal on 3 November 2018, netting his team's second in a 2–4 loss at Córdoba CF. On 21 January 2020, he cut ties with the Azulgranas, and signed a 18-month contract with Córdoba CF in the third division two days later.